timutvial/starblast-ships/README.md

 # starblast-ships
-apple mod v1 is here
+apple mod v1 is here.
 credits to all